bloomberg/chromium.bb/src/docs/threading_and_tasks_faq.md

 If the test uses `BrowserThread::UI/IO`, instantiate a `content::TestBrowserThreadBundle` for the scope of the test.
-Call `content::RunAllTasksUntilIdle()` to wait until all tasks have run.
+Call `TestBrowserThreadBundle::RunUntilIdle()` to wait until all tasks have run.

 If the test doesn't use `BrowserThread::UI/IO`, instantiate a `base::test::ScopedTaskEnvironment` for the scope of the test.
 Call